obrunet/Data_Analytics_with_SPARK/README.md

-work in progress
-stay tuned :)
+work in progress stay tuned :) more to come in the next weeks !

 01.Data Wrangling in Scala